* This is the Consumer Version. *

 Neurofibromatosis is a group of genetic disorders in which many soft, fleshy growths of nerve tissue (neurofibromas) form under the skin and in other parts of the body, and flat spots that are the color of coffee with milk (café-au-lait spots) often develop on the skin.

-In addition to growths under the skin and café-au-lait spots on the skin, people may have weakness, abnormal sensation, or hearing or vision problems.
+In addition to growths under the skin and café-au-lait spots on the skin, people may have abnormalities in bone, lack of coordination, weakness, abnormal sensation, or hearing or vision problems.

 Doctors do a physical examination and sometimes an imaging test to check for lumps and growths.

-No treatment can cure the disorder, but growths can be removed surgically.
+No treatment can cure the disorder, but growths can be removed surgically or, if cancerous, may be treated with radiation therapy or chemotherapy.

 There are three types of neurofibromatosis:

 Type 1 (or NF1, also known as von Recklinghausen disease) affects about 1 of 2,500 to 3,000 people.
-Neurofibromas develop along peripheral nerves—for example, under or on the skin and just outside the spinal cord.
-Sometimes tumors develop in the nerves to the eyes (optic nerves).
+Neurofibromas develop along peripheral nerves—for example, under or within the skin and just outside the spinal cord.
+Sometimes tumors develop in the nerves that connect the brain to the eyes (optic nerves).
 Bone and soft tissues (such as muscle) may also be affected.

 Type 2 (or NF2) affects about 1 of 35,000 people.
-It causes tumors of the auditory nerve (which connects the inner ear and the brain), called acoustic neuromas, and sometimes tumors in and around the brain.
+It causes tumors of the auditory nerve (which connects the inner ear and the brain), called acoustic neuromas, and sometimes tumors in the brain or in the tissues that cover the brain or spinal cord (meninges).
+Tumors in the meninges are called meningiomas.
+They are not cancerous.

 Schwannomatosis is less common than the other two types.
 Neurofibromas develop around peripheral nerves, but not the auditory nerve.

 About half the people with neurofibromatosis inherit it.
 Only one gene for neurofibromatosis—from one parent—is required for the disorder to develop, and each child of an affected parent has a 50% chance of inheriting the disorder.
-Most of the genes have been identified.
+Most of the genes involved in neurofibromatosis have been identified.

-In the rest of the people, neurofibromatosis results from a spontaneous gene mutation.
+In the rest of the people, neurofibromatosis results from a spontaneous (not inherited) gene mutation.
 Thus, these people have no family history of the disorder.

 Different types of mutations—whether inherited or spontaneous—may occur.
 The severity of the disorder depends on the type of mutation.